Yale-LILY/SummerTime/README.md

 import dataset.stdatasets as st_data
 ```

+## Tests
+Our continuous integration system is provided through [Travis CI](https://travis-ci.org/).
+When any pull request is created or updated, the repository's unit tests will be run as build jobs on a Travis server for that pull request.
+Build jobs will either pass or fail within 5-20 minutes, and build statuses are visible on the Github UI and on Travis CI.
+Please ensure that pull requests pass all checks (i.e. all Travis builds run to completion) before merging, or request a review.
+To skip a Travis build on any particular commit, append `[skip travis]` to the commit message (see [here](https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build)).

 ## Contributors
 This repository is built by the [LILY Lab](https://yale-lily.github.io/) at Yale University, led by Prof. [Dragomir Radev](https://cpsc.yale.edu/people/dragomir-radev).
 The main contributors are [Ansong Ni](https://niansong1996.github.io), Zhangir Azerbayev, Troy Feng, Murori Mutuma and Yusen Zhang (Penn State).
 For comments and question, please open an issue.